 Tableau Metrics are a new way to build KPI reports, which are used to quickly convey the state of the business.
 They are meant to provide high level, at-a-glance reporting, showing big numbers at the top so managers and decision makers can quickly see how the business is faring.

-Are the current sales and profit numbers trending up or down verses last year?
+Metrics answers a question such as: Are the current sales and profit numbers trending up or down verses last year?

 How to build a Tableau Metric